 Defenselessness.
 There is nothing like having spent most of your professional life as a litigator to teach you how to defend.
 In efforts to protect my ego, I’ve defended everything down to my choice of fish tacos for lunch.

-To take the road less travelled does not mean it has to be hard every step of the way.
+To take the road less traveled does not mean it has to be hard every step of the way.
 No matter which route we take, we can begin to allow life to be a little bit easier.
 Not everything has to be a struggle.

 To begin practicing, I’ll accept that, like all humans, I have thoughts that I don’t believe.
 Rather than blame myself for having a judgment, I’ll take responsibility for examining my thought.
-I will resist defending my “road less travelled” philosophy of life, and accept that more than one thing can be true.
+I will resist defending my “road less traveled” philosophy of life, and accept that more than one thing can be true.

 What is yours to accept at this time?